KPJoshi/SymphonyToolboxForScilab/README.md

    successfully.
 5. If you have installed Symphony locally just for a single user (in /home/), then first edit builder.sce and change the LINKER_FLAGS variable as explained in the comment there.
-Then run `exec builder.sce1`.
+Then run `exec builder.sce`.

 ## To use:
 1. In Scilab, change the working directory to the root directory of the